ryanmorr/fusion/README.md

 // Set the store value with a callback function count.update((val) => val + 1);

-// Subscribe a callback function to be invoked when the value changes count.subscribe((nextVal, prevVal) => {
+// Subscribe a callback function to be invoked when the value changes,
+// it returns a function to unsubscribe from future updates const unsubscribe = count.subscribe((nextVal, prevVal) => {
+    // Do something
 });
 ```